-- Upload such information to the Main Street Portal (in the format delivered by such lender) at the time the other required documentation to sell a loan participation is submitted. - Input any data received into the Main Street portal, to the extent such data aligns with the requirements in Table II of Appendix C to the FAQ.
-Such data may be input into the portal - > when loan participation documentation is submitted, provided that the lender has collected all of the information required by Table II of Appendix C; or - > at a later date, not to exceed (a) 60 days after the submission of the documentation required to sell a participation in the loan, or (b) 15 business days after the Credit Monitoring module of the Main Street Portal becomes available, whichever is later.
+- at the time the other required documentation to sell a loan participation is submitted; or - at a later date, not to exceed (a) 60 days after the submission of the documentation required to sell a participation in the loan, or (b) 15 business days after communication from the Main Street SPV indicating an alternative process to submit the data is available, whichever is later.

+At the time of the borrower's application, a lender is expected to assess each borrower's pre-pandemic financial condition and post-pandemic prospects, while also taking into account the payment deferral features in Main Street loans.
 Lenders may require other financial information as appropriate under their underwriting practices.
 All data collected by lenders should be uploaded to the Main Street Portal, in the format it was received, when the other required documentation to sell a loan participation is submitted.